In this guide, you will find step by step instructions on how to change the rear tail light assembly on 2015 and newer Mercedes-Benz sedans. This g

 None of the wires are damaged or cut due to an accident or previous repair work.
 Unplug the electrical connector and check the terminals/pins on the sensor for corrosion.

-If you are expecting problems only when it rains, it is because water is getting into one or more of the parking sensors and causing that certain sensor to stop working.
+If you are expecting problems only when it rains, water is getting into one or more of the parking sensors and causing that certain sensor to stop working.

 Check Parktronic Switch